monbro/symfony2-vagrant/README.md

 ## Special Notes

+Go into you vagrant by

+    vagrant ssh

-Need to install the mongo drivr for php http://php.net/manual/en/mongo.installation.php
+We need to install the mongo php driver for php for some reason http://php.net/manual/en/mongo.installation.php simply by calling

     sudo pecl install mongo

+Now exit your "vagrant ssh" via "exit" and reboot teh VM by the commends:

+    vagrant halt
+    vagrant up

-For some reason, the new php5-fpm is not installed, according to http://askubuntu.com/questions/326681/php5-fpm-php-5-5-wont-install-cant-install-libsystemd-daemon0 try :
+For some reason, the new php5-fpm is not installed as well, according to http://askubuntu.com/questions/326681/php5-fpm-php-5-5-wont-install-cant-install-libsystemd-daemon0 try :

     sudo add-apt-repository -y ppa:ondrej/systemd
     sudo apt-get update
     sudo apt-get install -y php5-fpm

+In case php5-fpm is not running (check by using "service php5-fpm status") you can start it with

+    sudo service php5-fpm start

+And just in case, maybe we want to restart nginx

+    sudo service nginx restart

-And to make the vagrant accesible by intel.partnermarketing2.com and partenrmarketing2.com just append (MAC OSX) to your /etc/hosts
+And to make the vagrant accesible by intel.partnermarketing2.com and partenrmarketing2.com just append (MAC OSX) to your real machine at /etc/hosts

     33.33.33.100    partnermarketing2.com
     33.33.33.100    intel.partnermarketing2.com